-Now if you are not adventurous, you can order all the classics: Blue crabs are great, as well as squid, then fried or steamed fish are a must.
-Don’t forget to order a good old Tom Yam Goong that goes well with anything, or if you want to try an excellent but more local soup, try ‘Pla Kao Tom Towchiew‘ made with fish and fermented beans.
-And if this is your first time in Thailand, don’t overreact when you’ll get the funny question ‘would you like ice with your beer’?
-It is a very common thing here since beer gets warm fast… and it works.
+Now, if you are not adventurous, you can order all the classics: Blue crabs are great, as well as squid, then fried or steamed fish is a must.
+Also, don’t forget to order an excellent Tom Yam Goong that goes well with anything, or if you want to try an excellent but more local soup, try ‘Pla Kao Tom Towchiew‘ made with fish and fermented beans.
+And if this is your first time in Thailand, don’t overreact when you get the funny question ‘would you like ice with your beer’?
+It is a favourite thing here since beer gets warm fast, and it works.

 Prices at Kruvit restaurant are a bit high compared to most local restaurants, but as usual, considering the complexity of carrying everything and storing food, it is understandable.